Best Machine Malfunction Injury Lawyers In California

-Approximately 5,000 of these work-related injuries are fatal.
-Many work-related injuries, including ones that significantly affect quality of life, are due to machine malfunctions.
-Such injuries are sometimes the result of negligence on the part of:
+About 5,000 of these machine malfunction injuries are fatal.
+Many work-related injuries, including those significantly impacting the quality of life, are caused by faulty machinery.
+These injuries are sometimes the result of the negligence of:

 - The manufacturer